What is the Indoor Air Quality Procedure (IAQP)?

 In our quest for healthier indoor spaces, the quality of the air we breathe takes center stage.
 AirBox is a leader in this endeavor, offering innovative solutions to enhance indoor air quality.

-The Indoor Air Quality Procedure (IAQP) is the new performance-based ventilation method that incorporates air cleaning into ventilation design to reduce the amount of outdoor air intake required to ensure acceptable indoor air quality, effectively reducing the strain on existing HVAC systems to allow for less energy consumption and less HVAC capacity in new construction.
+The Indoor Air Quality Procedure (IAQP) is a performance-based ventilation method that incorporates air cleaning into ventilation design.
+This allows a reduction of outdoor air intake required to ensure acceptable indoor air quality.
+This, in turn, effectively reduces strain on HVAC systems to allow for less energy consumption and less HVAC capacity in new construction.

 The History of IAQP:

-As the foremost authority for building design, the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) continually updates ventilation design standards via ASHRAE Standard 62.1 to ensure safe, breathable environment for building occupants.
-The most current version is ASHRAE Standard 62.1-2022 which introduced a new Indoor Air Quality Procedure that not only allows a breathable, occupiable indoor space, but also ensures safe indoor air quality (IAQ).
+As the foremost authority for building design, ASHRAE continually updates commercial ventilation design standards via ASHRAE Standard 62.1.
+This standard ensures ventilation provides a safe, breathable environment for building occupants.
+The most current version is ASHRAE Standard 62.1-2022 which introduced a new Indoor Air Quality Procedure (IAQP) that not only ensures safe indoor air quality (IAQ), but less building energy consumption.

 The Old IAQP:

-The Indoor Air Quality Procedure was first introduced in ASHRAE Standard 62.1-2019 as an alternative ventilation method to the most commonly used Ventilation Rate Procedure (VRP).
-This ventilation approach offered a framework for maintaining building comfort in tandem with safe indoor air quality, allowing for greater flexibility in addressing specific environmental conditions and pollutant sources.
+The Indoor Air Quality Procedure was first introduced in ASHRAE Standard 62.1 in 1981 as an alternative ventilation method to the most commonly used Ventilation Rate Procedure (VRP).
+The IAQP approach offered a framework for maintaining building comfort in tandem with safe indoor air quality.
+This allowed for greater flexibility in addressing specific environmental conditions and pollutant sources.
 While the IAQP established foundational principles for indoor air quality, it left certain aspects of research and development to the project engineers and other professionals.
-This encouraged innovation and adaption within the industry, as engineers could tailor solutions based on the unique needs of each building and the latest advancements in technology and air quality management.
+Consequently, this encouraged innovation and adaption, as engineers could tailor solutions based on the unique needs of each building.
 However, this also meant that practitioners had to navigate a landscape with varying levels of understanding and implementation of those guidelines, highlighting the need for ongoing research and collaboration in the field.

 The New IAQP:

-The recent updates to the Indoor Air Quality Procedure in ASHRAE Standard 62.1-2022 replace subjective interpretations by project engineers with clear, quantitative requirements.
+Comparatively, the recent updates to the Indoor Air Quality Procedure in ASHRAE Standard 62.1-2022 replace subjective interpretations by project engineers with clear, quantitative requirements.
 This ensures acceptable indoor air quality and reduces risk for those designing with this ventilation method.
-Let’s talk about these changes:
+To list, let’s talk about these changes:

 What are the differences?

-• List of Design Compounds: Table 6-5 was added into the “new” Indoor Air Quality Procedure which provides a list of 15 contaminants or “Design Compounds” and their limits.
+• List of Design Compounds: Table 6-5 is included in the “new” IAQP which lists 15 contaminants or “Design Compounds” and their limits.
 This addition gives engineers a finite list to measure and certify acceptable indoor air quality has been met.

 • Indoor Air Quality Verification Testing: ASHRAE provides IAQ testing requirements to verify system contaminant removal efficiency.
 The requirements include allowed laboratory test methods, direct read instrument specifications, minimum calibration, and more.